open-zaak/open-zaak/docs/installation/configuration.rst

 1. Open Zaak offers an Autorisaties API and thus the Open Zaak Autorisaties API must be consulted to check for **autorisations**.
-2. Each component handles **authentication** themselves and thus we need to store the Client IDs and secrets in each component that wants to communicatie with eachother.
+2. Each component handles **authentication** themselves and thus we need to store the Client IDs and secrets in each component that wants to communicate with eachother.

 Open Zaak
 ---------

-1. Configure the Notificaties API endpoint (so Open Zaak knows where to sent notifications to):
+1. Configure the Notificaties API endpoint (so Open Zaak knows where to send notifications to):

    a.
 Navigate to **Configuratie > Notificatiescomponentconfiguratie**